AguaClara/Fluoride-Auto/Spring 2019/Fluoride-Auto-Spring-2019-Report.md

 7. The stream flowed through the effluent filter to break up large flocs.
 8. The fluoride sensor was immersed in the effluent reactor stream to measure the effluent fluoride concentration.
 9. The effluent stream flowed into the sink.
-10. The floc weir effluent was pumped to the waste line by a waste pump.
+  1. The floc weir effluent was pumped to the waste line by a waste pump.

-**[Try to use the naming convention from the beautiful schematic and diagram you included in the actual process?
-For instance, "1.
-Fluoride was pumped from the Fluoride Stock Tank and mixed with tap water."]**

 #### Materials
 - One 600 RPM pump, two 100 RPM pumps, and one 1 RPM pump